smartcaveman/graphviznet/readme.txt

 regex_win32.dll
 and with dll's required configuration file "config6"(see config6.sample)

-GraphVizNet is Visual C++ 2008 project, if you don't have installed Visual C++, use precompiled version of GraphVizNet.dll in GraphVizNet folder.
+GraphVizNet is Visual C++ 2008 project, if you don't have installed Visual C++, use precompiled version of GraphVizNet.dll in "Precompiled" folder.
 Add C:\Program Files\Graphviz\include\graphviz to include search path and C:\Program Files\Graphviz\lib\release\lib to library search path(Tools->Options->Projects and Solutions->VC++ Directories).